 He did, however, produce a remarkably accurate map of the Chesapeake and kept detailed journals of what he saw and the people he encountered.

-Smith called the Chesapeake “a country that may have the prerogative over the most pleasant places known, for large and pleasant navigable rivers, heaven and earth never agreed better to frame a place for man’s habitation” that was full of “sturgeon, grampus, porpoise, seals, stingrays … brits, mullets, white salmon [rockfish], trouts, soles, perch of three sorts,” where the oysters “lay as thick as stones.”
+Smith called the Chesapeake “a country that may have the prerogative over the most pleasant places known, for large and pleasant navigable rivers, heaven and earth never agreed better to frame a place for man’s habitation” that was full of “sturgeon, grampus, porpoise, seals, stingrays … brits, mullets, white salmon [rockfish], trouts, soles, perch of three sorts.”
+Around the same time, George Percy wrote that about “Oysters, which lay on the ground as thick as stones.”

 Although Smith had a well-known flair for embellishment, his descriptions of the incredible biodiversity, water clarity, and natural beauty of the Chesapeake in 1608 are generally regarded as accurate.